Emotional Withdrawal in Long Distance Relationships: What It Means and What To Do

 Persistent withdrawal without explanation is not.

-Burnout often builds when the underlying structure of the relationship feels unclear.
-If you want a wider framework for evaluating distance and effort, this guide on how to make a long distance relationship work (and when to let go) breaks down what sustainable connection actually requires.
+If you want a broader framework, this guide on how to make a long distance relationship work explains what sustainable connection actually requires.

-When emotional distance continues without effort to reconnect, it can become one of the signs a long distance relationship is failing.
+When withdrawal continues without effort to reconnect, it often becomes one of the signs a long distance relationship is failing.

 You may start to feel:

-If overthinking has increased, you may also relate to why long distance makes you overthink everything.
+If that’s happening, you may also relate to why long distance makes you overthink everything.

 Instead of: